elifesciences/lens/README.md

 ### Forking

-To contribute to Lens you should clone the full Lens stack first.
+To contribute to Lens you should clone the full Lens project first.

 Then you can create your personal fork of the module you want contribute to: see [here](https://help.github.com/articles/fork-a-repo) for explanations.